Moonfall (novel): Plot summary

 One of the SSTOs gets destroyed in space by a piece of debris measuring several hundred meters.
 The Micro also gets damaged and Haskell is forced to perform an EVA to fix the issues, which eventually succeeds.

 The US capital is also subsequently hit by a tsunami, and the president dies due to an aircraft malfunction during his rescue.
 Still in space, Haskell takes charge as the president.
 Haskell and other passengers of the Micro are subsequently rescued by the Percival Lowell, a 'nuclear-powered' ship (presumably nuclear thermal) originally meant for the first crewed mission to Mars.

 A mile-long piece of the debris, dubbed 'Possum' (from 'Possible Impactor'), is discovered to be on course to hit the US mainland, kill almost everyone in the US and possibly cause long-term worldwide disaster.
 The option of using nuclear missiles is put on hold due to concerns of even worse effects through radioactive fallout.
 Instead, a plan to redirect the Possum into a safe course, using the SSTOs and Percival Lowell, is put into action.

 An extremist militia group, with a lack of understanding of the impactor and sensing a possibility to take over the government, damages one of the SSTOs before getting subdued.
 Nevertheless, with the remaining spaceships, the redirection plan is determined to have retained the possibility of success.

 The redirection mission gets underway, despite risks including inadequate knowledge of the impactor's geology.
 One SSTO eventually crashes midway through the mission due to a geological imperfection in the impactor.
 After the initial loss of hope, the mission is altered to a last-ditch attempt to coax the impactor, which happens to have a flat side, to skip off the atmosphere.
 The mission succeeds to delay the impact by several years.

 The epilogue discusses the positive socio-political transformation due to the whole event, the steps taken to further deal with the Possum, a dedicated impact avoidance strategy, increased emphasis on the space program and the first anniversary of 'the birth of Space Age'.

 Influences

-In the book's acknowledgements, McDevitt mentions Ben Bova's Welcome to Moonbase as the basis of the moonbase depicted in Moonfall.
+In the book's acknowledgements, McDevitt mentions Ben Bova's 1987 non-fiction book Welcome to Moonbase as the basis of the moonbase depicted in Moonfall.